jvmahon/Homebridge-HomeSeer4/README.md

 "name": "HomeSeer",                 // Required "host": "http://yourserver",        // Required - If you did setup HomeSeer authentication, use "http://user:password@ip_address:port"
-"poll" : 10                         // Optional - Default polling rate in seconds to check for changed device status
+"poll" : 10                         // Optional - Default polling rate in seconds to check for changed device status "ASCIIPort":11000                   // Optional - Defaults to 11000.
+This is the TCP/IP Port for ASCII control interface.
+Used for Instant Status.
+Must match setting on "Tools" -> "Setup" -> "Network" tab of HomeSeer.
 ```

 ## All Accessories options